DoktorMike/EvidentialFlux.jl/docs/src/index.md

 pass we can estimate the prediction, the heteroskedastic aleatoric uncertainty as well as the epistemic uncertainty.
 Boom!

+### Theoretical justifications

+Although for the problems illustrated by Amini et. al., this approach seems to work well it has been shown in [^nis2022] that there are theoretical shortcomings regarding the expression of the aleatoric and epistemic uncertainty.
+They propose a correction of the loss, and the uncertainty calculations.
+In this package I have implemented both.

 ## Deep Evidential Classification

 We follow [^sensoy2018] in our implementation of Deep Evidential